 Crafting a successful marketing plan is both an art and a science.

 Because the planning process is critical to the success of any marketing project, the marketing plan is the most important document for guiding the right teams to achieve the business goals of the organization.
 Building the marketing plan involves intrinsic knowledge of plan components, management skills, and collaboration abilities.
 Teams must also learn how to effectively craft, communicate, and execute the plan to reach desired outcomes.

-This one-day interactive seminar is ideal for emerging marketing managers — those who are progressing in their careers to a position which requires more strategic thinking and team leadership.
+This seminar is ideal for emerging marketing managers — those who are progressing in their careers to a position which requires more strategic thinking and team leadership.
 The seminar is also ideal as a refresher for those who are approaching the busiest planning stages on their calendar.

 You will learn and practice the essentials of what goes into a successful marketing plan.
 You will also investigate how to prepare the marketing plan and how to share your strategy with your team and organization.

 - Overview of the contents and elements of a marketing plan